survivejs/react-book/manuscript/12_authoring_libraries.md

 T> Sometimes, using version ranges can feel a little dangerous.
 What if some future version is broken? [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) allows you to fix your project versions and have stricter control over the versions you are using in a production environment.

+T> If you want to bundle some dependencies with your distribution version, consider using the [bundledDependencies](https://docs.npmjs.com/files/package.json#bundleddependencies) (or just `bundleDependencies`) field.
+This can be useful if you want to share third party files not available through npm.
+There's a great [Stack Overflow answer](http://stackoverflow.com/a/25044361/228885) discussing the topic further.

 ## Library Formats

 I output my React component in various formats at my boilerplate.
 I generate a version that's convenient to consume from Node.js by processing my component code through Babel.
 That will convert ES6 and other goodies to a format which is possible to consume from vanilla Node.js.
 This allows the user to refer to some specific module within the whole if needed.